Conformal invariance of double random currents I: identification of the limit: Introduction

 \begin{itemize} \item The proofs of Theorems~\ref{thm:cvg_free_drc_v1} and~\ref{thm:cvg_wired_drc_v1} rely on the coupling of the models with a height function that we will present in the next subsection.
 In fact, the primal and dual double random currents can be coupled together with the same height function (see Theorem~\ref{thm:mastercoupling}).
 Consequently, the limiting interfaces of the primal and dual models are also coupled with the same GFF, so that we fully understand the nesting and intersecting behavior of their limiting interfaces.

 \item Theorems~\ref{thm:cvg_free_drc_v1} and~\ref{thm:cvg_wired_drc_v1} state the convergence of the boundaries of double random current clusters.
-However, apart from the shape of the clusters, we also have an additional information on whether the current is even or odd on each edge.
-A hole of a double random current cluster is called odd if it is surrounded by odd currents, and otherwise it is called even.
+To identify the cluster of a current, one only needs to know the edges where the current is strictly positive.
+However, apart from the shape of the clusters, we also have an additional information on whether the current is even and positive or odd on each edge.
+A hole of a double random current cluster is called odd if the flux of the cluster around this hole is an odd number, and otherwise it is called even.
+Here the flux is the total current flowing across any dual path that connects any face in the hole to the boundary of the graph.
 In the discrete, given the shape of the clusters, there is additional randomness to determine the parity of the holes.
-However, in the continuum limit, as we will show in Theorem~\ref{thm:cvg_free_drc}, the parity of each hole in a double random current cluster with free b.c.\ is a \emph{deterministic function} of the shape of the cluster. \end{itemize}
+However, in the continuum limit, as we will show in Theorem~\ref{thm:ABh}, the parity of each hole in a double random current cluster with free b.c.\ is a \emph{deterministic function} of the shape of the cluster. \end{itemize}